Democratic congressional candidate Kat Abughazaleh indicted over ICE protests outside Chicago

 Protesting the immigration crackdown around Chicago has emerged as a top issue on campaigns in Illinois’ March primary.
 Elected officials and candidates in the Democratic stronghold have often showed up for demonstrations outside the Broadview federal facility.

-“As I and others have exercised our First Amendment rights, ICE has hit, dragged, thrown, shot with pepper balls, and teargassed hundreds of protesters, simply because we had the gall to say that masked men coming into our communities, abducting our neighbors, and terrorizing us cannot be our new normal,” Abughazaleh says in the video.
+“As I and others exercised our First Amendment rights, ICE has hit, dragged, thrown, shot with pepper balls, and teargassed hundreds of protesters, myself included.
+Simply because we had the gall to say masked men abducting our neighbors and terrorizing our community cannot be the new normal,” Abughazaleh said.

-"As scary as all of this is, I have spent my career fighting America’s backslide into fascism,” she says.
-“I’m not gonna stop now, and I hope you won’t either.”
+"I’ve spent my career fighting America’s backwards slide towards fascism, and I’m not going to give up now," she said.
+“I hope you won’t either.”

 Seewer reported from Toledo, Ohio.